Ahmad-Imam/HSL-Frontend/README.md

 - The frontend is designed as a mobile application and contains an apk in the repository to install.
 Unfortunately it is not possible to run the application in ios device as I do not have access to an iphone but incase of ios it will use the same codebase by using the power of cross-platform development in flutter.

-- The backend it written in NodeJs and it needs the installation of npm and node to run the backend.
+- The backend is written in NodeJs and it needs the installation of npm and node to run the backend.
 The backend runs locally and it needs to be run first before running the frontend.
-The ip address and port number is important for the frontend so user should remember them.
+The ip address and port number is needed for the frontend so user should remember them.
 It is possible to change the port number in case there is a problem in that local port.

 - After successfully running the backend server, open the frontend application, enter the ip address and port number.
-Kindly wait some time to load huge amounts of time from the backend.
-Then enjoy the application
+Kindly wait some time to load huge amounts of data from the backend.
+Then enjoy the application.

 ## Application Features
 - Users can view all the journey information from the first dataset given in the exercise github.
 Scroll left to right to view all the information.
 Scroll top to bottom to see all the journeys.
 All of them are in a pagination.

-- Users can view all the station information from the first dataset given in the exercise github.
+- Users can view all the station information from the dataset given in the exercise github.
 Scroll left to right to view all the information.
 Scroll top to bottom to see all the stations.
 All of them are in a pagination.

-- Click on one station from the list to see information about a specific station which includes location on the map, station name, address, total number of journeys starting from the station, total number of journeys ending at the stationStation location on the map, the average distance of a journey starting from the station, the average distance of a journey ending at the station.
+- Click on one station from the list to see information about a specific station which includes location on the map, station name, address, total number of journeys starting from the station, total number of journeys ending at the station, the average distance of a journey starting from the station, the average distance of a journey ending at the station.

 - Add new journey information by filling up the information required.